github/docs/content/actions/learn-github-actions/migrating-from-gitlab-cicd-to-github-actions.md

 test_ab:
   stage: test
   script:
-    - echo "This job will run after build_a and buil_b have finished."
+    - echo "This job will run after build_a and build_b have finished."

 deploy_ab:
-  stage: test
+  stage: deploy
   script:
     - echo "This job will run after test_ab is complete"
 ```